MartinezAgullo/rl-exercises-gymnasium/README.md

     </figure>

 ### rl09_fl_value_iteration
-Instead of Q-values, the V-values are used.
+As an alternative, instead of Q-values, the V-values can be used.

 The V-value at a state *s* for a given policy $\pi$ is:

 $$
 V(s) := \sum_{s'} P_{\pi(s)}(s, s') (R_{\pi(s)}(s, s') + \gamma V(s'))
 $$